-Thirty-nine Juventus fans died during the stadium tragedy in 1985, and the former Italy international felt joining the English Premier League side would be too sensitive a move.
+Thirty-nine Juventus fans died during the stadium tragedy in 1985, and the former Italy international feels joining the Premier League side would be too sensitive a move.

 "Talks with Sydney were already in an advanced stage when Liverpool came knocking, and then I thought about what had happened at Heysel," he told La Gazzetta dello Sport.